-Easy Green Smoothies, why do I love thee?
+Easy Green Smoothie, why do I love thee?
 Let me count the ways.

-It’s quick, easy to carry on the go, and sets a precedent for making good, nurturing choices for myself.
+It’s quick, easy to carry on the go, and sets a precedent for making good, nurturing choices for myself all day long.

-If you’re ready to try, all you need are leafy greens, fruit, some good fat (avocado) and/or protein (seeds) if you’re hungry, and water to concoct your own unique creation.
-Full of important vitamins, minerals, and micronutrients, green smoothies pack a healthy punch to clease your system and give you tons of energy.
+If you’re ready to try for yourself, all you need are leafy greens, fruit, some good fat (avocado) and/or protein (seeds) if you’re hungry, and water.
+Just the act of concoting your own creation based on your tastes and desires turns on the creativity spigot.
+Full of vitamins, minerals, and micronutrients, green smoothies pack a healthy punch to clease your system and give you tons of energy.

 1. Blend & Go

-You don’t need an expensive blender like a Vitamix or a Blendtec for an easy green smoothie (althought it’s nice).
+You don’t need an expensive blender like a Vitamix or a Blendtec for an easy green smoothie (althought they’re nice to have).
 Any blender will do, and a Nutribullet is perfect because it’s powerful, easy to clean, and you can take the cup you made it in with you – with its own lid.

 2. Make Better Choices All Day